IBM/AI-on-Power-Level3/docs/Lab2/lab2-overview.md

 # Deploy Retrieval-Augmented Generation (RAG) on IBM Power10 - Lab education

-Goal of this lab is to get hands-on experience in deploying a RAG pattern on IBM Power10.
+The goal of this lab is to get hands-on experience in deploying a RAG pattern on IBM Power10.
-Before we do that, lets understand what RAG is, its advantages, key use cases, and how it fits in the IBM Power landscape.
+Before that, let us understand what RAG is, its advantages, key use cases, and how it fits in the IBM Power landscape.

 ## What is RAG?

 RAG (Retrieval-Augmented Generation) is an advanced technique that combines retrieval-based and generation-based approaches to improve the performance of large language models, especially in question-answering and knowledge-intensive tasks.
-In layman terms, clients can use RAG pattern to generate factually accurate output from LLMs, that is grounded in information in a knowledge base.
+In layman terms, clients can use RAG pattern to generate factually accurate output from LLMs that is grounded in information in a knowledge base.

 Key Components of RAG:

 1. **Retrieval**: The model first retrieves relevant documents or information from a large knowledge base (like Wikipedia or custom databases) based on the user's query.
-This helps provide the model with factual and up-to-date information that it may not have learned during training.
+This step provides the model with factual and up-to-date information that it might not have learned during training.
 2. **Augmented Generation**: Once the relevant documents are retrieved, the model then generates a response based on the query and the retrieved documents.
-This ensures the generated answer is both relevant and factual, combining the reasoning power of the language model with the accuracy of external knowledge.
+This approach ensures that the generated answer is both relevant and factual, combining the reasoning power of the language model with the accuracy of external knowledge.

 ## How RAG works?

-RAG is a technique that uses vector databases to retrieve relevant information and improve the accuracy of Large Language Models (LLMs):
+RAG is a technique that uses vector databases to retrieve relevant information and improve the accuracy of large language models (LLMs):

-1. **Vector database storage**: Text data is converted into vector embeddings using pre-trained models like BERT or GPT.
+1. **Vector database storage**: Text data is converted into vector embeddings by using pre-trained models like BERT or GPT.
 These embeddings are then stored in a vector database.
-     - In this lab, we use **all-MiniLM-L6-v2** model from HF to convert text data into embeddings which are then stored in a **Milvus** vector DB.
+     - This lab uses the **all-MiniLM-L6-v2** model from HF to convert text data into embeddings which are then stored in a **Milvus** vector DB.
 3. **Query conversion**: When a query is posed to the AI system, it is also converted into a vector.
 4. **Vector search**: The vector database performs a vector search to find relevant embeddings from the stored dataset.
 5. **Information retrieval**: The retrieved information is then integrated into the LLM's query input.